-There are many barbecue cooking styles around the world, from a barbie in Australia to a braai in South Africa.
-Overall a barbecue, this is a a grilling apparatus, a name for a meal, a style of cooking as well as the way it’s served.
+There are many barbecue cooking styles around the world. from a braai in South Africa to a barbie in Australia to.
+Overall a barbecue is a many things, a grilling apparatus, a name for a meal, a style of cooking as well as the way it’s served.

 A majority of barbecuing is done outside over wood, charcoal or an electric grill.
 Some of the methods include smoking, grilling and roasting.
 These methods can be done over a long period of time at low temperatures or quickly over a direct high heat.

 Below are all the numerous regional variations for this cooking style, lets explore all the different BBQ cooking styles.

 Asado has two meanings, the event, which is the barbecue and the cut of meat.
 This term is typically used in South American countries You can also have an Asador which is the grill master.
 The asado could consist of pork, chicken, beef, chorizo or morcilla and it is cooked on a grill or an open fire.
 The meats are usually accompanied by salad and red wine.